sa-community/addons-data-script/README.md

 - No extraneous properties
 - Every addon having one of the "main" tags (community, editor, player, popup)

-The main advantage of using the typedef over the schema for manifest verification is ease of maintainability.
+Ease of maintenance is the typedef's main advantage over the schema for manifest verification.
-TypeScript typedefs are also more portable and can be used in more contexts than a JSON schema could be.
+TypeScript typedefs are also more portable and could be used in more contexts than a JSON schema could be.

 ### Importing a single addon's data